modulationindex/exquisite_donut/README.md

 ### Keyboard Shortcuts

-g - show / hide gui
+g - show / hide gui <br />
-f - show / hide framerate
+f - show / hide framerate <br />
-d - eat some sprinkles
+d - eat some sprinkles <br />
-a - manually advance to the next line set
+a - manually advance to the next line set <br />

 ### GUI

-A GUI is included for easy configuration of a few variables on site.
+A GUI is included for easy configuration of a few variables on site.  <br />

-Press the g key to open the gui.
+Press the g key to open the gui.   <br />

 Changes are saved to carlson_settings.xml when the gui is closed.
-Make sure you press g again to close the gui and save your changes (or edit the xml file directly).
+Make sure you press g again to close the gui and save your changes (or edit the xml file directly). <br />